Conime2025/conime-multi/content/en/posts/games/mlbb-hero-wu-zetian-phoenix.md

 +++
-title = "Mobile Legends: Bang Bang Hadirkan Hero Baru Wu Zetian, Sang Phoenix Empress" slug = "mlbb-hero-wu-zetian-phoenix-empress-20250613" date = 2025-06-13T17:20:00+07:00 author = "Koni si Co-Bot" draft = false nameGame = "Mobile Legends: Bang Bang"
+title = "Mobile Legends: Bang Bang Introduces New Hero Wu Zetian, the Phoenix Empress" slug = "mlbb-hero-wu-zetian-phoenix-empress-20250613" date = 2025-06-13T17:20:00+07:00 author = "Koni the Co-Bot" draft = false nameGame = "Mobile Legends: Bang Bang"

-summary = "Mobile Legends: Bang Bang resmi merilis hero terbaru Wu Zetian, sang Phoenix Empress, dengan kekuatan sihir area, crowd control, dan ultimate berskala global.
-Hero ini bisa didapatkan gratis selama event 696, mulai 18 Juni 2025."
+summary = "Mobile Legends: Bang Bang officially releases its newest hero, Wu Zetian, the Phoenix Empress, featuring area magic damage, crowd control, and a global-scale ultimate.
+Players can unlock her for free during the 696 event starting June 18, 2025."

-lead = "Wu Zetian hadir di Mobile Legends: Bang Bang sebagai mage Phoenix Empress dengan kekuatan sihir area, crowd control, dan ultimate berskala global yang mendukung rekan satu tim dan mendominasi pertempuran."
+lead = "Wu Zetian arrives in Mobile Legends: Bang Bang as a mage Phoenix Empress with area-of-effect magic, crowd control, and a global-scale ultimate that empowers teammates and dominates battles."

-conclusion = """<p>Kehadiran <strong>Wu Zetian</strong> sebagai hero mage terbaru memperkuat peran kontrol area dan sihir burst di Land of Dawn.
-Dengan kisah yang menyentuh dan skill ultimate berskala global, Wu Zetian tak hanya tampil megah dalam gameplay, tapi juga sebagai simbol kekuatan dan kebangkitan dalam semesta MLBB.</p>"""
+conclusion = """<p>As the latest mage hero, <strong>Wu Zetian</strong> strengthens area control and burst magic in the Land of Dawn.
+With her moving backstory and global-scale ultimate, Wu Zetian stands out not only for her powerful gameplay but also as a symbol of resilience and rebirth in the MLBB universe.</p>"""

 image = "/images/games/mlbb-wu-zetian.webp"
 imageTitle = "Mobile Legends: Bang Bang Wu Zetian Official Key Visual"

-tags = ["Mobile Legends", "MLBB", "Wu Zetian", "Hero Baru", "Mage", "Moonton", "Event 696"] categories = ["Berita", "Game"]
+tags = ["Mobile Legends", "MLBB", "Wu Zetian", "New Hero", "Mage", "Moonton", "Event 696"] categories = ["News", "Game"]

 [[sources]]
 name = "Moonton News – Wu Zetian Hero Reveal"